-First Offense: Confiscation (Parent/Guardian must pick-up phone); Saturday school

-Subsequent Offenses: Confiscation (Parent/Guardian must pick-up phone); Saturday school, 1-5 days Academic reassignment; 1-5 days Out-of School Suspension; Phone confiscated for up to 30 days.
+- > First Offense: Confiscation (Parent/Guardian must pick-up phone); Saturday school - Subsequent Offenses: Confiscation (Parent/Guardian must pick-up phone); Saturday school, 1-5 days academic reassignment; 1-5 days out-of school suspension; phone confiscated for up to 30 days.

-Cheating - Attempt to cheat on assignment or help someone else cheat.
+Cheating - Attempt to cheat on assignments or help someone else cheat.
 This includes Plagiarism.

-First Offense: Principal/Student conference; detention; receive a zero on assignment

-Subsequent Offenses: Detention; receive a zero on assignment 1-5 days academic reassignment; 1-10 days out-of-school suspension
+- > First Offense: Principal/Student conference; detention; receive a zero on the assignment - Subsequent Offenses: Detention; receive a zero on assignment; 1-5 days academic reassignment; 1-10 days out-of-school suspension